turingschool/front-end-curriculum/projects/jet-fuel.md

 ### Statistics

-Provide additional statistics on the main page of your application, a user's page of shortened URLS, and indivudal URL pages.
+Provide additional statistics on the main page of your application, a user's page of shortened URLS, and individual URL pages.

 ```gherkin
 Given that I am an anonymous user of the system